}

 Monte Carlo Bias

-• Positive bias favors BUY; negative favors SELL
+• Positive bias supports BUY; negative bias supports SELL

-• Measures dispersion quality of the simulated paths
+• Measures dispersion (uncertainty spread) of simulated paths relative to history

 Important:

-The Oracle does not trade on prediction accuracy — it trades on structural uncertainty.
+The Oracle does not trade on prediction accuracy — it sizes and filters decisions based on structural uncertainty and admissibility.

 Together they answer: